ceph/cbt/README.md

 ceph.conf files from defined ranges of different options that can then be used with cbt in this way.

+## Crush rules

+Normally you can just use the default crush rule created by your profile.
+These will impose the normal constraints on OSD assignment to placement groups.

+However, you can override the crush rule in the profile using the "crush_profile" parameter for your profile.
+Crush rules have to be specified by number, not by name, in the "profile" YAML section.
+The rule created by your profile will typically be 1 unless you have more than one profile.

+There is always a crush rule 0, named "too-few-hosts".
+Crush rule 0 places no constraints on OSD placement.
+It is there to be used for debugging, CBT regression testing and single-node tests, but should 'not' normally be used for performance measurement, since it eliminates Ceph high-availability.

+For erasure coding, there is a parameter called "erasure_profile" that will let you specify EC parameters k and m, i.e. the number of data blocks and parity blocks in an EC stripe.
+At present, a CBT erasure_profile does not let you specify a crush rule, forcing it to "osd".

 ## Configurable Monitoring

 CBT now lets the user decide which monitoring programs to run, through a